-You’re not just communicating with customers and resolving their problems, you’re representing your company and shaping customer experiences that’ll eventually impact your brand image, retention rate, and referral sales, and in broader terms, the lives of your customers.
+You’re not just picking up queries and resolving them but representing your company and shaping experiences that’ll eventually impact everything from how prospective customers see your brand to revenue, retention rates, and churn.

-- Get out your daily to-do list and regularly block off some time to think about the bigger things in life like the legacy you’ll leave behind, how people will remember you, why you’re going through the daily grind.
+- Regularly block off some time to think about the bigger things in life like the legacy you’ll leave behind, how you’d want people to remember you, and so on.

-- In his best selling book, The Magic of Thinking Big, PH.D. author, David J. Schwartz recommends improving your life by asking questions.
+- In his best-selling book, The Magic of Thinking Big, Ph.D. author, David J. Schwartz recommends improving your life by asking questions.
 He asks readers to “see what can be, not just what is.”
 Developing this kind of mindset enables you to think broader and always look at the bigger picture.

-Empathy is the ability to place yourself in the other person’s shoes, see things from other people’s perspectives and understand how they feel about something.
+Empathy is the ability to place yourself in the other person’s shoes, see things from their perspective, and truly understand how they feel about something.

-It is the foundation of all successful relationships, and perhaps the most important customer service skill.
-Even in situations where you can’t help a customer, showing concern and understanding their perspective still goes a long way in enabling you to be tactful while navigating issues.
+It is the foundation of any strong relationship, and perhaps the most important customer service skill.
+Even in situations where you can’t help a customer, understanding their perspective and accordingly engaging with them, goes a long way in enabling you to be tactful while navigating issues.

-It becomes even more important when you’re communicating with customers via email.
-They can’t see your facial expressions or hear the tone of your voice.
+This trait becomes even more important when you’re communicating via email, because customers can’t associate facial expressions or tone of voice with what you’re saying.

 - Recommended reading: Mindset – Transform Your Brain With The New Science of Empathy